gtronset/beets-filetote/README.md

 copyartifacts was built in its entirety by Sami Barakat.
 This fork is simply a Python 3 compatible version published to PyPI.

-copyartifacts was built on top of the hard work already done by Adrian Sampson and the larger community on
+copyfileartifacts was built on top of the hard work already done by Sami Barakat, Adrian Sampson, and the larger community on
 `beets <http://beets.radbox.org/>`__.
 We have also benefited from the work of our
 `contributors <https://github.com/adammillerio/beets-copyartifacts/graphs/contributors>`__.